 Another popular sofa for large areas is the sectional sofa, also known as a modular sofa.
 As the name suggests, this couch is divided into sections which are placed together, so they are really easy to move around.
 The most popular sectional is the L-shaped sofa which has space to recline.
 Yet you could piece together as many sections as you wish depending on your space.
 Get to know them better with our guide.

-For something a bit more classy, the Chesterfield (also quilted or tufted) sofa is a good option for bachelors.
+For something with a more classic look, the Chesterfield (also quilted or tufted) sofa is a good option for bachelors.
 Usually made as a leather sofa, the Chesterfield is a tufted design (buttons sewn in) where the back and arms are at the same length.
-These are what you will find at swanky cigar lounges.
+Chesterfield sofas are the classic sofa style for cigar lounges.

 Other styles include the Japanese-inspired futon sofa, the convertible sofa bed or sleeper, and the high back and armed Tuxedo, which looks particularly classy in velvet.
 Just like recliner armchairs meant for single person use, there are now recliner sofas for the most comfortable option where the lever-controlled footrest pops up when needed.